Bianca Xunise

-Bianca Xunise is an American cartoonist, illustrator, and self-described "goth of color".
-Her work is nationally syndicated through the Six Chix comic strip collaborative.
+Bianca Xunise is an American cartoonist and illustrator.
+Their (Note: Xunise uses both they/them and she/her pronouns.
+This article uses they/them for consistency.) work is nationally syndicated through the Six Chix comic strip collaborative.

 Early life

+Xunise was born in Chicago to artistic parents; their mother was a fashion designer.
+Their family has Creole roots.

+They have a Bachelor of Fine Arts from the University of Illinois Chicago.

-Xunise was born in Chicago to artistic parents; her mother was a fashion designer.
-Her family has Creole roots.
-She started as a fashion blogger, but quit "because they didn't want to indict George Zimmerman in the Trayvon Martin case and after that I realized I [didn't] care what I'm wearing anymore."
+They started as a fashion blogger, but quit "because they didn't want to indict George Zimmerman in the Trayvon Martin case and after that I realized I [didn't] care what I'm wearing anymore."

 Career

-Xunise's influences include Finnish artist Tove Jansson, Austrian children's book illustrator Ludwig Bemelmans, and Japanese manga artist Naoko Takeuchi.
-She credits her professional start in comics to online community for women Hello Giggles, which gave her a column in 2015.
-Xunise had been featured in the Nib and Shondaland when King Features Syndicate asked her to create a Popeye tribute strip.
-In 2018 she won the Ignatz Award for "Promising New Talent" for her self-published "Say Her Name", which deals with the anxiety of being black in America.
+Xunise's influences include Tove Jansson, Ludwig Bemelmans, and Naoko Takeuchi.
+They credit their professional start in comics to website HelloGiggles, which gave them a column in 2015.
+Xunise was featured in The Nib and Shondaland when King Features Syndicate asked them to create a Popeye tribute strip.
+In 2017 they won the Ignatz Award for Promising New Talent for their self-published "Say Her Name", an autobiographical story about police brutality.

-In 2020, she became the second Black woman contributing to a nationally syndicated strip, when she became one of the Six Chix.
-She was preceded in this distinction by Barbara Brandon-Croft, whose daily strip Where I'm Coming From was nationally syndicated from 1991 to 2005.
-With her Six Chix debut, Xunise also became the first Black nonbinary cartoonist to be nationally syndicated.
+In 2020, they became the second Black woman at the time, after Barbara Brandon-Croft, to contribute to a nationally syndicated comic strip when they became one of the Six Chix.
+With their Six Chix debut, Xunise also became the first Black nonbinary cartoonist to be nationally syndicated.

+They taught at DePaul University and are a lecturer at the School of the Art Institute of Chicago.

+In 2024, they released their first graphic novel, Punk Rock Karaoke.